RfidResearchGroup/proxmark3/README.md

 Download the Coverity Scan Self-buld and install it.
 You will need to configure  ARM-NON-EABI- Compiler for it to use:

-:: Configure
+- Configure
 `cov-configure --comptype gcc --compiler  /opt/devkitpro/devkitARM/bin/arm-none-eabi-gcc`

-::run it (I'm running on Ubuntu)
+- run it (I'm running on Ubuntu)
 `cov-build --dir cov-int make all`

-:: make a tarball
+- make a tarball
 `tar czvf proxmark3.tgz cov-int`

-:: upload it to coverity.com
+- upload it to coverity.com

 ##Whats changed?
 Whats so special with this fork?
 I have scraped the web for different enhancements to the PM3 source code and not all of them ever found their way to the master branch.